volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

         retry_on = "5xx"
       }

-      // One of the arguments from this list "prefix_rewrite regex_rewrite" must be set prefix_rewrite = "/"
+      // One of the arguments from this list "prefix_rewrite regex_rewrite" can be set

+      prefix_rewrite = "/"
       spdy_config {
         use_spdy = true
       }
       timeout = "2000"
       web_socket_config {
         idle_timeout = "2000"